Fall 2019/Winter 2020

 - Instructor: Sophia Harrison-Holmes

-- Course description: What role can art play in the development of global citizenship for the twenty-first century, permeated as it is by the conditions of spatial displacement, economic precarity, and general flux?
+- Description: What role can art play in the development of global citizenship for the twenty-first century, permeated as it is by the conditions of spatial displacement, economic precarity, and general flux?
 With critical cosmopolitanism as its intellectual point of departure, this course considers contemporary artists as powerful agents of cosmopolitan ethics.
 Focusing on established and emerging contemporary artists working in the mediums of installation, sculpture, painting, animation, film, photography, and performance, we will take a thematic approach in investigating the multiple “visible and invisible contexts” which recent works of art illuminate.
 Issues to be explored relate to intellectual, cultural, and political practices such as envisioning worlds, reviving traditions, or resisting oppression; to historical forces, such as imperialism, national sovereignty, and global capitalism; and to the current global crises of mass migration and climate change.

 - Evaluation: A combination of written and oral components of varying lengths – details TBA.